One of the questions we get asked a lot when it comes to GDPR is:

 That’s why email encryption is considered to be highly valuable under the General Data Protection Regulation (GDPR).

 Before we consider encryption, a quick word on compliance.
 In fact, a whole article -> GDPR: Compliant or not compliant?

 This piece discusses the notion of “compliance” and what it actually means.
 It’s worthwhile understanding this before diving into specific technologies like encryption.

-None of the following laws, regulations or standards are prescriptive about data security or email encryption:
+None of the following laws, regulations or standards is prescriptive about data security or email encryption:

 If you take a look at what the Information Commissioner’s Office (ICO) says on data security (you can find it here).
 It says a couple of pertinent things: